Stochastic PDE Limit of the Six Vertex Model

 The proof of Theorem \ref{thm:S6V:} boils down to showing tightness and identifying the limiting linear and quadratic martingale problem.
 The first two items follow in a standard manner from moment bounds provided by Proposition \ref{prop:momt}.
 Controlling the quadratic variation is the hard part.
 Proposition \ref{prop:qv} does this by proving a form of self-averaging for the quadratic variation (which itself is a quadratic in the solution to the microscopic \ac{SHE}).
 The proof of the self-average relies upon the two-particle duality through Proposition \ref{prop:Zduality}.
 That duality reduces the calculation of conditional expectations to computations involving the transition probability for a two-particle version of the stochastic \ac{6V} model.
 Such transition formulas can be written explicitly using Bethe ansatz---see Proposition \ref{prop:TransitionProbability} or the formula in \eqref{eq:SG}.
 Proposition \ref{prop:SG} contains very precise estimates on the two-point transition probabilities which are proved via involved steepest descent analysis on the double-contour integral formulas encoding these probabilities.

 In Sections \ref{sec:ASEPKPZ} and \ref{sect:introDual} (and Appendix \ref{sect:ASEP}) we explain how these ideas work in the simpler the context of ASEP.
 For ASEP, there are other methods which can be used to prove self-averaging.
-Presently, the Markov duality method we introduce here is the only approach which works for the \ac{6V} model.
+Presently, our Markov duality method is the only approach which works for the \ac{6V} model.